-Examinership is defined as a process whereby the protection of the court is obtained to assist an insolvent company to survive, allowing the corporation to restructure.
-To acquire the appointment of an examiner it is necessary to petition to court and persuade it that there is a reasonable prospect of survival of the company and the whole or part of its undertaking with the appointment of an examiner.
+Examinership is defined as a process whereby the protection of the court is obtained to assist an insolvent company to survive, allowing the corporation to be restructured.
+To acquire the appointment of an examiner it is necessary to petition the Court and persuade it that there is a reasonable prospect of survival of the company and the whole or part of its undertaking with the appointment of an examiner.
 But how can we measure a company’s prospects of survival?
-The answer falls into the discretion of insolvency practitioners and courts.
-According to this Bill, creditors should not be put in a worse position than they would be if the said company was under liquidation.
+The answer falls into the discretion of insolvency practitioners and Courts.
+According to this Bill, creditors should not be put in a worse position than they would have been if the said company was under liquidation.
 Moreover, examinership does not provide for any special fund for companies put under custody/protection.

 The main objectives of the Framework for Insolvency Reform are:

 The company is placed under the protection of the court for four months.
-In this way, the company may not be liquidated, may not appoint a receiver and may not dispose secured property by secured creditor without the consent of the examiner.
+In this way, the company may not be liquidated, may not appoint a Receiver, and may not dispose of property secured by a secured creditor without the consent of the examiner.
 The creditor is not able to bring any action against any guarantor.
 No action may be filed against the company.
 Organizations/companies providing SGI, including electricity, water and telephone services are required to continue to provide services to the company during the period of protection, provided the costs incurred during that period are covered.